 Glasfasergewebe auf Rolle Vlitex Brandbegrenzungsdecken Blog

-E-cars are on the rise and pose an ever greater challenge – for fire departments and towing services, garages and parking garage operators, even ferry companies.
+Electric cars are on the rise and pose an ever greater challenge – for fire departments and towing services, garages and parking garage operators – yes, even ferry companies.
 In the event of a fire, emergency personnel must be able to act quickly and effectively to protect the surrounding area and prevent major damage.
 An important role in this context is played by the

 large-format extinguishing blankets specially developed for fighting fires in e-cars.
 Because battery fires are difficult or impossible to extinguish, the term fire limitation blanket has become popular.
 This article discusses the advantages and disadvantages of the different types of these fire-rated blankets.